 Generations Restaurant at the Golden Arrow has long standing partnerships with local farmers to maintain a consistent year-round supply of fresh, local food.
 They make their own maple syrup and feature a special maple-inspired menu in early spring.

 Lake Placid will leave those with a sweet tooth defenseless, as it is home to an extraordinary number of candy shops.
 Don’t miss Adirondack Chocolates.
 Owners Joe and Cortland make the chocolate in a small factory just outside of town and sell them at the Main Street retail shop.
 Old-time favorites, such as hand-dipped chocolate covered pretzels and buttery caramel turtles, are straight out of your sugarplum dreams.
-Lake Placid Chocolatier is an artisan shop, where the chocolates are made in small batches using traditional Belgian techniques.
-The dainty truffles are almost too beautiful to eat.
-The pretty packaging is post-consumer produced and biodegradable.

 If you are searching for a drink in front of a roaring fire, the Interlaken Inn is the optimal choice.
 It’s an intimate Victorian inn and its cozy, copper-topped Monkey Bar is a jewel.
 The hands-on owners provide a soothing atmosphere and relaxed mood.
 No one here is in a rush, so unwind with a potent cocktail or a glass of wine from the well-stocked cellar and plan to stay a while.